-Understanding The Mental Health Crisis Facing Young People
+Understanding the Mental Health Crisis Facing Today’s Youth

 Today’s teens and young adults are making their way in a world much different than the one their parents experienced.
 Navigating constant developments in technology and social media while coping with an uncertain future takes a toll on young people.
 We’re reaching record levels of mental health issues in our youngest generation.